Midwest Aronia Association

 Section 3.02.
 Dues

 Membership is based on the calendar year.
 An annual membership will run from January 1st through December 31st of each year.
 Dues must be paid at the beginning of the calendar year to remain as members in good standing.
 Membership privileges will be revoked after a 30-day grace period.
 Dues are not prorated and are non-refundable.
-Dues received after October 31 shall apply to the following calendar year.
+Dues received after October 31 1st shall apply to the following calendar year.
 After the 30 day grace period, a member’s status will change from active to expired.

 Section 3.03.
 Good Standing

 Those members who have paid the required dues and fees in accordance with these bylaws and who are not suspended shall be members in good standing.